ergoplatform/ergo/README.md

 # Ergo

-This repository contains the reference client (aka the node) implementation for [Ergo, a cryptocurrency protocol](https://ergoplatform.org/) aiming to be secure peer-to-peer environment programmable scarce money.
+This repository contains the reference client (aka the node) implementation for [Ergo, a cryptocurrency protocol](https://ergoplatform.org/) aiming to be secure peer-to-peer environment for programmable scarce money (Ergo) and other financial tools.

 The reference client implementation is done in Scala.
-There are parts of the protocol done in other languages (such as [sigma-rust](https://github.com/ergoplatform/sigma-rust), Rust implementation of ErgoScript cryptocurrency scripting language), but this is the only full-fledged Ergo client at the moment.
+There are parts of the protocol done in other languages (such as [sigma-rust](https://github.com/ergoplatform/sigma-rust), Rust implementation of ErgoScript cryptocurrency scripting language), but the reference client is the only full-fledged Ergo protocol client at the moment.

 ## Differences from Bitcoin

-Ergo is UTXO Proof-of-Work cryptocurrency like Bitcoin, but there are a lot of differences (and Ergo was designed and implemented from scratch).
+Ergo is UTXO Proof-of-Work cryptocurrency like Bitcoin, but there are a lot of differences (and Ergo was designed and implemented from scratch):

 * Powerful contracts in the multi-stage extended UTXO model (see [ErgoScript whitepaper](https://ergoplatform.org/docs/ErgoScript.pdf))
 * Memory-hard Proof-of-Work function [Autolykos2](https://docs.ergoplatform.com/ErgoPow.pdf)